takecare/bread/technique.md

 One of the most typical ways of kneading your dough consists of turning onto a clean worksurface, stretching/pushing it along the the surface and bringing it back together.
 Rather than a fixed amount of time, you should be looking for signs, on your dough, that it is properly needed and ready for its first proving.

+##### When it's done

+You'll know you've done enough kneading when the dough reaches a state where it's smooth and supple.
+It should no longer stick to the working surface as it would when you started kneading.
+You can gently pull it off the surface without bits remaining stuck to it.

+A rather pragmatic way of determining if your dought is ready consists of doing the _window pane test_.
+Rub a small portion of olive oil on your hands.
+Cut a small portion of your dough and work it, with both hands, stretching on all sides.
+The dough shouldn't tear easily (or at all) while it remains somewhat transparent.
+This should show you good gluten development.

 ##### Slap & fold

 _TODO_